Ph.D. August 2003

 Managed team of 2-4 people.
 Performed radio-telemetry and

 track plate surveys on fisher year round.
+Developed Geographical Information System database for project.

 Research Assistant.
 Dr. Rocky Gutierrez.